Landscape with Grotto

-Landscape with Grotto is an oil on panel painting by Flemish painter Joos de Momper.
-The painting was completed in the 1610s, possibly in 1616, and is currently housed at the Rheinisches Landesmuseum in Bonn.
+Landscape with Grotto is an oil-on-panel painting by Flemish painter Joos de Momper.
+The painting was completed in the 1610s, possibly in 1616, and is now in the Rheinisches Landesmuseum in Bonn.

 Painting

 Joos de Momper was part of a group of Flemish landscapists whose paintings often depicted foreign and craggy topography.
-His landscapes often included a grotto, such is the case with the present oeuvre.
+His landscapes often included a grotto, such is the case with the present work.

-There are three figures on the bottom left.
-One of them is a shepherd leaning on his staff.
-His flock of sheep is grazing on the meadow below.
-Two of the three figures are sitting.
-One of them has been described as an artist, sketching the rocks and the waterfall in front of them.
+At the bottom left, a shepherd leans on his staff as his flock of sheep grazes on the meadow below.
+He stands overlooking two seated men, one of whom is an artist sketching the rocks and the waterfall in front of them.